phamthanhsang-cs/phamthanhsang-cs.github.io/_posts/2025-9-3-CD-WebInvestigation.md

 #### Q4: Establishing the timeline of an attack, starting from the initial exploitation attempt, what is the complete request URI of the first SQLi attempt by the attacker?

-This question tests us a bit from offensive security point of view, if we apply the same filter on previous question to track down activities, we won't find the answer for this type question.
+This question tests us from an offensive-security point of view.
+If we apply the same filter used in the previous question to track down activity, we won't find the answer for this type of question.

-> Question: Before adversary use their tools for automation purpose, what action taken first by them ?
+> Question: Before adversary use their tools for automation, what action do they take first ?
 {: .prompt-tip }

-If sit in Bug Bounty chair, there's a chance he/she will catch a bug first just by some manual tests, and then by identify there's truly a vulnerability in system, they now use tools for automation.
+If you're in a Bug Bounty role, there's a chance the researcher will find a bug first through manual testing.
+After confirming that a vulnerability actually exists in the system, they will use tools to automate further testing.

+That's why we couldn't just analyze adversary behavior by only their tools User-Agent strings, but trace back to their very first interaction on compromised system.

-So, instead of apply previous Wireshark filter, because we've identified adversary IP Address, also vulnerable PHP script, we could conduct a filter like below:
+So, instead of applying the previous Wireshark filter, since we've already identified the adversary's IP address and the vulnerable PHP script, we can use a filter like this:

 ```sql
 ip.addr == 111.224.250.131 && frame contains "search.php?"
 ```

-And then mark entire output by Ctrl + Shift + M.
+Mark entire output by Ctrl + Shift + M, we only want to extract relevant information to reduce noises.

 ![pic10](assets/images/cyberdefender/webinvestigation/pic10.png)

-Now, export marked packet by using Export Packets Dissections feature in Wireshark.
+Now, export marked packets by using Export Packets Dissections feature in Wireshark.

 ![pic11](assets/images/cyberdefender/webinvestigation/pic11.png)

-We could utilize tool like CyberChef to decoded entire column to start our investigation.
+From now, we could utilize tool like CyberChef to decoded entire Info column which is contain main payloads to start our investigation.

 ![pic12](assets/images/cyberdefender/webinvestigation/pic12.png)